xieweiAlex/English_Learning/words/2019/words-Nov.md

+You just have to be brave enough to be on that bleeding edge
+find a quiet spot to devour its dinner

 Stumbled into reading about **hermit crabs** and wut
 GERMANY’S BATTERED **coalition** is on **shakier ground** than ever after members of the Social Democratic Party (SPD)